-When we are confused on what a referral is and what it takes to generate them (without asking, of course) – that drives a number of referral myths.
+When we are confused on what a referral is and what it takes to generate them (without asking, of course) – and confusion drives a number of referral myths.

 By definition a myth is not real…but since it is so widely held, it feels really, really real.

 For years now, I have been teaching business owners and professionals how to generate referrals by not following the conventional advice.
-And there is one question I love to ask to gauge how deep someone’s belief is in the conventional advice.
-The question I ask, which produced the list of the top five referrals myths, is “What is the one thing that holds you back from consistently generating referrals?”
+And there is one question I love to ask to gauge how deep someone’s belief is noted in the conventional advice.
+The question I ask is, “What is the one thing that holds you back from consistently generating referrals?”

 The answers – hundreds and hundreds of them – all fall within the same 5 categories, the same 5 referral myths.

-The good news…thank goodness these top referral myths are not real.
+The good news…thank goodness these top referral myths aren’t real.

-Let’s look at each of them and then over the next few chapters I’ll dive in deeper to each of them.
+Let’s look at each of them and then over the next few sections I’ll dive in deeper to each of them.